 Tori Willauer, Sailing Director

 Tori has a strong sailing background in cruising, yacht racing, and dinghy racing.
 Recently, she and her family sailed almost 4,000 nautical miles from Maine to the Caribbean.
 Tori grew up racing out of Norton Yacht Club in Connecticut and did the 420 racing circuit throughout New England.
 Tori started out as a junior instructor and worked her way to head instructor, all with US Sailing certification.
-Her experience with designing and teaching junior sailing programs and as a USGC (100TNC) licensed Watch Officer for HIOBS, TIOBEC and NOLS in Baja brings a wealth of perspective to her new role.
-Tori is continues to build partnerships with area schools through sailing, seamanship, and boatbuilding curricula.
+Her experience with designing and teaching junior sailing programs and as a USGC (100TNC) licensed Watch Officer for HIOBS, TIOBEC and NOLS in Baja brings a wealth of perspective to her role.
+Tori continues to build and enhance partnerships with area schools through sailing, seamanship, and boatbuilding curricula.
 In addition, she works for Ridgeline Consulting Inc. facilitating high level team building for corporate groups using initiatives, low and high ropes courses.
 She designs and runs custom corporate programs on and off the water; even an 'office' regatta.
 She lives in Owls Head with her husband, their three children and dog, Zephyr.